RickyRush/DCI/Mod 4 ex.md

 Question 1
 What happens when the user runs the Google Chrome browser?

-It opens directly to "youtu.be"
+It opens directly to "https://youtu.be/dQw4w9WgXcQ"